jhunt/hash/README.md

 ![Execution Time](viz/qnames/ns/fast.png)

-xor/32 sure is fast.
-But so is murmur3/32, clocking in at a little under 40ns, 5x faster than djb2/32.
+xor sure is fast.
+But so is murmur3, clocking in at a little under 40ns, 5x faster than djb2.

 Conclusion
 ----------

-For my purposes, djb2/32 and murmur3/32 are the two best options.
+For my purposes, djb2 and murmur3 are the two best options.
 **Two** best options?
 Isn't that a cop-out?
 Not really.
-I'll probably be going with djb2/32 when I need uniformity, and murmur3/32 for raw speed of hashing.
+I'll probably be going with djb2 when I need uniformity, and murmur3 for raw speed of hashing.